MAHTEP/TEMOA-Europe/README.md

 [^1]: Head of the [**MAHTEP** research group](http://www.mahtep.polito.it/).
 [^2]: PhD students @ the [**MAHTEP** research group](http://www.mahtep.polito.it/).

-The subdirectories of TEMOA-Italy are:
+The subdirectories of TEMOA-Europe are:

 1. `TEMOA-Europe/`
 Contains the developed database with the techno-economic description of the European Energy System.